ZhangChen-Tony/EM_Notes/3_Magnetization.md

 If $\mu_r >> \frac{2\pi r}{x}$, then $B_{gap}$ becomes about $\frac{\mu_0NI}{x}$

 Is could be very large if x is small.
-But for that condition to work, you need $mu_rNI$ to be very large.
+But for that condition to work, you need $\mu_rNI$ to be very large.